talmeym/regurgitator-all/README.md

 click on the highlighted [``terms``](https://talmeym.github.io/regurgitator-all#regurgitator) above to learn more, or see the reference projects [here](https://talmeym.github.io/regurgitator-all#reference-projects).

+**NEW** you can now generate regurgitator configuration from an open api / swagger file. see [here](https://talmeym.github.io/regurgitator-extensions-swagger)

 ## module structure

 the main modules are as follows: